-LaunchPad Practice Quizzes: These adaptive smart-quizzes are programmed to assess your current knowledge and help you determine where to focus your study efforts.
-They are formative and optional.
+• LaunchPad Practice Quizzes: These adaptive smart-quizzes are programmed to assess your current knowledge and help you determine where to focus your study efforts.
+They are optional but you will likely find them helpful for revision.

-Class engagement: will be evaluated primarily on meaningful Piazza engagement (mainly answering other students' questions and feeding into relevant discussions), participation in lectures, and scores on/completion of other quizzes (e.g. syllabus quiz: counts for correctness points) and homework.
+Class engagement: will be evaluated on meaningful Piazza engagement (mainly answering other students' questions and feeding into relevant discussions), participation in lectures, and scores on/completion of other quizzes (e.g. syllabus quiz: counts for correctness points) and homework.
 Unless otherwise specified, points will normally be awarded for effort rather than correctness for lecture quizzes.